rokicki/dots_and_triangles/README.md

 programming has no function call overhead, no cache checck overhead, and can often be made extremely memory-efficient.
 And it will never blow your stack.

+#### Try the game yourself!

+I've put a simple [JavaScript version of this game](https://tomas.rokicki.com/dottri.html) if you want to try to beat the computer.
+It's harder than it looks!